alanng10/Alga/Docue/a.md

 Alga should has forgo Hawaii land strat worth long ago.

-Alga release desktop environment written in C#.
+Alga release desktop environment written in Java.

-Alga release the desktop environment operate tier info.
+The desktop environment is support in work and study.

 The desktop environment is pre install on stand operating system.